 This short assessment incorporates five sections, and is based around the five domain model of animal welfare compromise.
 The five sections have a total of 17 observations to be marked.
 The sections are 1) Environment (Physical and Social), 2) Nutrition, 3) Health, 4) Behaviour and 5) Animal Care.

 Wild Welfare’s animal welfare collection assessment is a tool designed to gather information about the whole collection and identify animal welfare gaps and animal welfare opportunities to provide conditions that are likely to facilitate positive welfare states in our animals.

 The collection assessment identifies the “animal welfare landscape” of a facility, and identifies gaps in animal care and management that can lead to a depression in animal welfare.
 Our assessment is taken from our “Fundamental Welfare Requirements in Animal Care” and incorporates a wide range of assessment topics, and is based around the five domain model of animal welfare compromise.

 There are 110 questions in total, split into 5 sections (as laid our by the Mellor Five Domain Model, nutrition, environment, health, behaviour, mental state) and one miscellaneous section.
 In total the checklist encompasses the following: Veterinary Care, Animal Management, Behaviour and Mental Health, Food and Food Hygiene, Animal Records, Enclosures and Barriers, Visitors, Animal Contact & Training, Transactions and Transport, Health & Safety, Physical Facilities and Personnel.
 All these sections have been identified as critical activities for effective management.
-At the beginning of the assessment checklist there is a short list of management practices we consider unacceptable and which we recommends should cease immediately in order to provide for good animal welfare.
+At the beginning of the assessment checklist we have a short list of management practices we consider unacceptable and which we recommend should cease in order to provide for good animal welfare.
 These are called our “Non-Negotiables”.